 IN WITNESS WHEREOF, the Parties hereto have caused this Agreement to be executed pursuant to duly constituted authority.

-DONE at Washington, in duplicate, in the English and German languages, both texts being equally authentic, this 3rd day of July, 1957.
+DONE at Washington, in duplicate, in the Japanese and English languages, both texts being equally authentic, this sixteenth day of June, 1958.